Gouranshvaishnavji/Food-ca3-fewd/README.md

 # Food-ca3-fewd
 NOTE: What is a modal?
-Here is a link which you can refer to for a better understanding of what a modal is.
+Here is a link ( https://www.w3schools.com/w3css/w3css_modal.asp ) which you can refer to for a better understanding of what a modal is.

-References and API: To get some idea about the UI part – you can refer to this website.
+References and API: To get some idea about the UI part – you can refer to this website ( https://www.themealdb.com/ ).

-API to fetch a random meal
+API to fetch a random meal ( https://www.themealdb.com/api/json/v1/1/random.php )

-API to fetch a meal based upon a category (for eg purpose – the aforementioned API is considering “seafood” as the category)
+API to fetch a meal based upon a category ( https://www.themealdb.com/api/json/v1/1/filter.php?c=Seafood ) (for eg purpose – the aforementioned API is considering “seafood” as the category)

-All the above API’s are taken from this website.
+All the above API’s are taken from this website ( https://www.themealdb.com/api.php ) .

 Mandatory Features of the website: